emaloney/MBDataEnvironment/README.md

 How are the ${lastName}s doing?
 ```

-This expression will be interpreted as the text literal "`How are the `" followed by a reference to the Mockingbird variable `lastName`, followed by another text literal, "`s doing?`".
+This expression will be interpreted as the text literal "`How are the `" followed by the value of `$lastName`, followed by another text literal, "`s doing?`".

 ##### Bracket Notation